top 0

 Comic and toy shops

-It’s not just makeup and skincare, however—Mong Kok also caters to the nerd that is inside (most of) us, with specific shopping centres and streets specialising in comic books, anime, and toys.
+It’s not just make-up and skincare, however—Mong Kok also caters to the nerd that is inside (most of) us, with specific shopping centres and streets specialising in comic books, anime, and toys.
 Refresh your media library at Sino Centre, where you can find all manner of comics and anime, models, toys, video games, and all the related merch, consoles, and gadgetry.
-For hobby toy collectors, CTMA Centre is up there with In’s Point in Yau Ma Tei as a geek haven, with figurines and models as far as the eye can see.
+For hobby toy collectors, CTMA Centre is up there with In’s Point in Yau Ma Tei as a geek haven, with figurines and models spread across the mall.

 Sino Centre, 582–592 Nathan Road, Mong Kok